-I am Professor of Public Law at the Faculty of Law, University of Cambridge, where I teach Constitutional Law and Administrative Law, and a Fellow of St Catharine's College, where I am Director of Studies in Law for first and second-year undergraduate students.
-I am also Legal Adviser to the House of Lords Constitution Committee, a Fellow of the Bingham Centre for the Rule of Law and co-founder and co-convenor of a biennial series international conferences on Public Law.
+Mark Elliott is Professor of Public Law at the Faculty of Law, University of Cambridge, and a Fellow of St Catharine's College, Cambridge.
+He is also Legal Adviser to the House of Lords Constitution Committee and a co-founder of the international biennial series of Public Law Conferences.

-I have published widely in the field of Public Law.
-I am the co-author of two textbooks — Public Law (OUP 2017, 3rd ed, co-written with Robert Thomas) and Administrative Law: Text & Materials (OUP 2017, 5th ed, co-written with Jason Varuhas) — and of a monograph entitled The Constitutional Foundations of Judicial Review (Hart Publishing 2000), as well as the co-editor of Public Law Adjudication in Common Law Systems: Process and Substance (Hart Publishing, 2016, with John Bell, Jason Varuhas and Philip Murray), The Scope and Intensity of Substantive Review: Traversing Taggart’s Rainbow (Hart Publishing, 2015, with Hanna Wilberg), The Cambridge Companion to Public Law (Cambridge University Press, 2015, with David Feldman) and Effective Judicial Review: A Cornerstone of Good Governance (Oxford University Press, 2010, with Christopher Forsyth, Swati Jhaveri, Michael Ramsden and Anne Scully-Hill).
-I am also the author of a number of articles and essays on public-law topics, including judicial review of government action, the sovereignty of Parliament, human rights, devolution, tribunals, ombudsmen and local government.
+Mark has published widely in the field of Public Law.
+He is the co-author of two leading textbooks — Public Law (OUP 2017, 3rd ed, co-written with Robert Thomas) and Administrative Law (OUP 2017, 5th ed, co-written with Jason Varuhas) — and the author of a monograph entitled The Constitutional Foundations of Judicial Review (Hart Publishing 2000).
+He is also the co-editor of The Unity of Public Law?
+Doctrinal, Theoretical and Comparative Perspectives (Hart Publishing, 2018, with Jason Varuhas and Shona Wilson Stark), Public Law Adjudication in Common Law Systems: Process and Substance (Hart Publishing, 2016, with John Bell, Jason Varuhas and Philip Murray), The Scope and Intensity of Substantive Review: Traversing Taggart’s Rainbow (Hart Publishing, 2015, with Hanna Wilberg), The Cambridge Companion to Public Law (Cambridge University Press, 2015, with David Feldman) and Effective Judicial Review: A Cornerstone of Good Governance (Oxford University Press, 2010, with Christopher Forsyth, Swati Jhaveri, Michael Ramsden and Anne Scully-Hill).
+Mark is also the author of a number of articles and essays on public-law topics, including judicial review of government action, the sovereignty of Parliament, human rights, devolution, tribunals, ombudsmen and local government.

-More information on my books and other publications can be found on this website.
-It also contains information about my blog, Public Law for Everyone, along with some biographical information, and details of my most recent publications and current research and writing projects.
-I can be found on Twitter as @ProfMarkElliott.
+More information on Mark's books and other publications can be found on this website.
+It also contains information about his blog, Public Law for Everyone, along with some biographical information, and details of his most recent publications and current research and writing projects.
+Mark can be found on Twitter as @ProfMarkElliott.